 Emergency Dentistry in San Antonio, TX

-If you or your child has an accident that affects one of your teeth, then you may need to go to emergency dentistry for repairs.
+or your child has an accident that affects one of your teeth, then you may need to go to emergency dentistry for repairs.
 Fortunately, Comfort Dentistry offers emergency hours during the week and on the weekend to take care of problems that cannot wait until Monday.
 Our dentists near you can evaluate your teeth and repair the tooth temporarily until you can see your regular dentist.

 What are the Signs of a Dental Emergency?